 Her son died during a failed hunt for sabre cats (the text notes that it was rumoured to be a suicide) and Alak’alabi was reminded that she needed a direct heir to inherit; she chose to conceive children with her youngest grandson.
 This was done before he was of age, and she killed anyone who criticised her for it.
-She claimed that the inbreeding was protecting the Prophet bloodline from “contamination” and was “keeping Zen’efay’s magic pure.”
+She claimed that the inbreeding was protecting the mala’kala bloodline from “contamination” and was “keeping Zen’efay’s magic pure.”
 This lead to the legalisation of incest in Heck’ne.

 A direct quote from the nurlak’s notes reads: “Alak’alabi decided that there was no longer an “age too young” for sexual relations.
 This was a despicable choice that will endanger future generations, and I cannot risk my own children’s safety for my religion.
 Especially when my beliefs are being so terribly butchered.
 I must return home.”

 This was the last paragraph in the book and the nurlak never states if they returned home safely or not.

 Alak’alabi’s lies left damage for almost a thousand years after she ruled; new mala’kalas had been taught that her lies were Zen’efay’s true wishes, and so the laws remained until the early 10,000s when the written history of Alak’alabi was discovered and the True Har’py and False Har’py believes were officially separated.

 The first mala’kala to attempt to fix the damage from Alak’alabi’s rule was Kala’Verso, a half-avio ruler who spent the majority of her life working towards protecting children and bringing Heck’ne into the International Alliance.
 However, her children and grandchildren had different priorities and the Heck’ne’s laws were changed back and forth for several generations.